Innsbruck - the ideal starting point for exploring the Tyrolean ski world. We will show you the loveliest ski areas around Innsbruck!

 Suitable for: freeriders, experienced skiers, snowboarders

 Much like the famous Golden Roof in historic Innsbruck, the Axamer Lizum is something of an Innsbruck landmark.
 Here, as well, 19 kilometres outside of town, there’s still a hint of Olympic flair wafting through the air.
-And o n the legendary downhill and giant slalom runs on the "Hoadl", one of this ski area’s peaks, the high elevation (1,540–2,340 m) and 100% snowmaking coverage mean that things get busy as early as November.
+And on the legendary downhill and giant slalom runs on the "Hoadl", one of this ski area’s peaks, the high elevation (1,540–2,340 metres) and 100% snowmaking coverage mean that things get busy as early as November.
 The summit here is reached by a funicular railway built in 1975.
 In terms of variety, Axamer Lizum simply can’t be beat!
 Hit the practice area and the Snowpark one day, and the Funway, the mogul run, or the deep powder slope the next.
-It’s a combination that’s fit to leave skiers of all ages 100% satisfied.

 Distance from Innsbruck: 19 kilometres